-You can zoom in, zoom out a web page or set your own zoom level for the currently loaded web page.
+You can zoom in, zoom out on a web page or set your own zoom level for the currently loaded web page.
 Zoom level is configured for each domain separately.
-To make sure that zoom level for the web page is changed you can use
+To make sure that the zoom level for the web page is changed you can use

 The lightweight component displays images generated by Chromium engine.
 Because of this web pages will look exactly as in Google Chrome.

 ContextMenuHandler allows you to handle the situation when context menu should be displayed.
 You can build your own Swing context menu, using different useful information from

 ContextMenuParams, such as context menu location, selected text, link URL, link text, HTML element media type etc. See example.

 Browser.saveWebPage() allows you to save the loaded web page as a set of files.
 See example